marked42/learning-notes/http/http.md

 ### Message Syntax

-Both request and reponse message is composed of three parts: start line, headers and body.
+Both request and response message is composed of three parts: start line, headers and body.

 - Request
     ```http